SummaryRead the full fact sheet

 This cancer looks like thickened, red, scaly spots.

-Melanoma is the most dangerous form of skin cancer.
+is the most dangerous form of skin cancer.
 Melanoma can grow quickly, developing over weeks to months.
 If caught early, it is usually treatable.
 However, if detected in a later stage, it may have already spread to other parts of the body and can be fatal.

 Common melanomas appear as a new spot or as an existing spot, freckle or mole that changes colour, size or shape.
 They are usually flat with an irregular, smudgy outline and are often more than one colour.
-Even mild sunburn and tanning can contribute to skin cell damage that can lead to melanoma.
+Even mild and can contribute to skin cell damage that can lead to melanoma.

 Nodular melanoma is a highly dangerous form of melanoma that looks different from common melanomas – they are raised and are even in colour (often red or pink and some are brown or black).
 This type of melanoma grows quickly and can be life-threatening if not detected and removed quickly.